 - Microphone and headphones in/out (2x 3.5mm ports)

 - Dual Pixel CMOS AF autofocus (in all shooting modes)

 - 10fps burst shooting, 11fps in live view

 - Claimed 1300 shots per charge

 We've been lucky enough to nab a final production version of this camera and visit a go-karting track in south London to have a little play with how it performs in dark conditions and with fast-moving subjects.

 The obvious boost to the 90D over the 80D is that increased burst mode rate, meaning extra frames snapped in the blink of an eye.
-It's impressive, and while it can't match some compact system cameras (including the M6 MkII) the true DSLR's AF system is so much better that it doesn't matter.
+It's impressive, and while it can't match some compact system cameras (including the M6 MkII), the true DSLR's AF system is so much better that it doesn't matter.
 This one works, it's almost effortless – although if there's not a wide aperture to play with then it can cause the shutter speed to be forced too low, as we've found with this lens extended to 135mm.

 Overall, the performance of the 90D is everything you'd expect from an enthusiast DSLR camera.
-It feels well balanced to hold, everything is perfectly positioned for ease of use, the physical buttons make for quick-access to the most needed settings, and the autofocus system is second to none – save for the sometime lack of illumination through the viewfinder.
+It feels well balanced to hold, everything is perfectly positioned for ease of use, the physical buttons make for quick-access to the most needed of settings, and the autofocus system is second to none – save for the sometime lack of illumination through the viewfinder.
 There are more advanced and more detailed systems out there, but you'll need to pay yet more cash and look to some of Canon's or Nikon's pro range.

 Image & Video Quality